ioBanker/bitshares-ui/app/help/en/dex/shorting.md

 * *Target Collateral Ratio* (TCR): Sell only enough collateral to reach TCR again.
 * *Call Price* (CP): The price at which short/borrowed positions are getting margin called.
 * *Maximum Short Squeeze Ratio* (MSSR): Max. liquidation penalty.
 Real penalty is dependent on market liquidity.
-* *Short Squeeze Protection* (SSP): Min. price for collateral sell.
+* *Short Squeeze Protection* (SSP): ` = Call Price / MSSR` or min. price for collateral sell.
 Real price is dependent on the market liquidity.
 * *Force Settlement Offset* (FSO): Fee for HONEST.Asset settlement, from the HONEST.Asset holder.

 ## Borrowing